A Bible Study by Jack Kelley

 When the Church studies Israel we see that man came to believe He didn’t need a Savior.
 He thought that keeping the Law and offering the sacrifices were sufficient payment for his sin, even though the Old Testament doesn’t teach that.
 When Millennial believers study the Church they’ll see that being freed from the Law and its sacrifices slowly took away our distaste for sin, allowing us to become far too comfortable in its presence, even though the New Testament doesn’t teach that either.

 In Israel God demonstrated the perfection of His Law.
-In the Church it’s the incomparable riches of His Grace.
+In the Church He showed us the incomparable riches of His Grace.
 In the Millennium, the people of Earth will experience both simultaneously.
-Next time we’ll see if that does the trick, or if, like all of God’s other attempts to dwell among His people, this one also ends in man’s failure and God’s judgment.
-Stay tuned.
+You can almost hear the Footsteps of the Messiah.
 05-23-09